chaps-io/gush/README.md

 ### Requiring workflows inside your projects

-**Skip this step if using Gush inside Rails application, workflows will already by loaded**
+**Skip this step if using Gush inside Rails application, workflows will already be loaded**

 When using Gush and its CLI commands you need a Gushfile.rb in root directory.
 Gushfile should require all your Workflows and jobs, for example: